Payment & Insurance

 The Centers for Medicare and Medicaid Services (CMS) pursuant to the Federal Executive Order and Pricing Transparency Final Rule requires hospitals to make available online a listing of standard hospital charges.
 In addition, the CARES Act necessitates the carve out of COVID-related pricing.
-In adherence to this requirements, UK HealthCare is making this information available the file below.
+In adherence to these requirements, UK HealthCare is making this information available via the link below.

 Patient education and participation as to the cost of health care is important to us.
 We encourage patients to contact our toll-free financial counseling line at 855-211-4707 for a more service-specific estimate based on insurance coverage and/or applicable discount(s).

 When you get emergency care or get treated by an out-of-network provider at an in-network hospital or ambulatory surgical center, you are protected from balance billing.
 In these cases, you shouldn’t be charged more than your plan’s copayments, coinsurance and/or deductible.

 What is “balance billing” (sometimes called “surprise billing”)?

 When you see a doctor or other health care provider, you may owe certain out-of-pocket costs, like a copayment, coinsurance, or a deductible.
 You may have additional costs or have to pay the entire bill if you see a provider or visit a health care facility that isn’t in your health plan’s network.

 “Out-of-network” means providers and facilities that haven’t signed a contract with your health plan to provide services.
 Out-of-network providers may be allowed to bill you for the difference between what your plan pays and the full amount charged for a service.
 This is called “balance billing.”
 This amount is likely more than in-network costs for the same service and might not count toward your plan’s deductible or annual out-of-pocket limit.